fossology/fossology/README.md

 ## Vagrant

-FOSSology comes with a VagrantFile that can be used to create an isolated environment for FOSSology and its dependencies.
+FOSSology comes with a Vagrant File that can be used to create an isolated environment for FOSSology and its dependencies.

 **Pre-requisites:**  Vagrant >= 2.x and Virtualbox >= 5.2.x